ryansheehy0/Neo-C/possible_features.md

 	- `void func(int arg)`, `func(arg)`, `class Class(int arg)`, etc.
 - It is recommended to use camelCase for vars and funcs, and PascalCase for classes and enums.
 	- This is not enforced to allow you to keep consistency with other code in C/C++.
+- Naming conventions
+	- When creating functions or variables you have to use camelCase.
+		- `int thisIsAVar`, `int thisIsAFunc()`
+	- When creating classes, enums you have to use PascalCase.
+		- `class ThisIsAClass()`
+	- Enforcement is applied only when creating things, not when using them, to ensure compatibility with other people's C++ code.
+	- Maybe not because people then can't swtich Neo-C if their libraries use snake case